Charles H. Lundquist College of Business

 - Potential to benefit from and add value to the college’s learning community

-- Test of English as a Foreign Language (TOEFL), Pearson Test of English (PTE) or International English Language Testing System (IELTS) for international applicants
+- Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) for international applicants

 - Personal interview

 The applicant should also provide any other pertinent information for consideration.
-Applicants are judged on their academic abilities and promise; their potential for leadership and management; and their commitment, readiness, and motivation to complete the program.
+Applicants are judged on their academic abilities and promise; their potential for leadership; and their commitment, readiness, and motivation to complete the program.

 Recent successful MActg applicants have had average undergraduate GPAs of 3.40, average GMAT scores above 600, and minimum scores of 96 on the Internet-based TOEFL.